github/docs/content/repositories/working-with-files/using-files/navigating-code-on-github.md

 ## Cross-repository precise code navigation

 Cross-repo code navigation is available for languages that are supported by precise code navigation and the dependency graph.
-For more information, see "[About the dependency graph](/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph)."
+For more information, see "[AUTOTITLE](/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph)."
 With cross-repo code navigation, you can jump to the definition of functions or variables defined in dependencies imported by your project if that dependency is a repository hosted by {% data variables.product.prodname_dotcom %}.
 Cross-repo code navigation does not support find-all-references requests at this time.

 ![Screenshot of cross-repository code navigation](/assets/images/help/repository/cross-repository-code-navigation.png)